kpuchalskixiv/pwr_racing_intro/README.md

 Recruitment tasks for PWr Racing.

-magazyn.txt represents graph for task 1.
+magazyn.txt and magazyn.jpg present graph for task 1.
-Each line shows one edge (two vertices), it's distance and colour.
+Each line of .txt file represent one edge (two vertices), it's distance and colour.
+Problem was solved by applying Dijkstra's algorithm.